Scholar Healing Rotation, Ability Priority, and Cooldowns — Endwalker 6.4

 Area-of-Effect

-- This is your only AoE GCD heal, providing both pure healing and a larger shield portion.
+- This is your basic AoE GCD heal, providing a small heal and a larger shield.

 - This can be used during progression for hard-hitting mechanics as a safety net.
 Otherwise, it is simply your last fallback and will mostly be used during healing checks.